How Sungrade Solar Keeps Millennials Involved in a Growing Workplace

 Integrating younger workers into the workplace should be something that comes naturally by now.
 After all, the younger generation has always stepped up and taken up the torch as the leading generation retires.

-However, there has been a great deal of anxiety on the part of managers that the latest generation to move up into the working world - known as millennials - present an exceptional challenge to leadership and may not be suited to the traditional work environment and corporate culture.
+However, there has been a great deal of anxiety on the part of managers, the latest generation to move up into the working world - known as millennials - present an exceptional challenge to leadership and may not be suited to the traditional work environment and corporate culture.

-But, “Preserving the status quo isn't necessarily worth missing out on all the talent that younger workers bring to your company”, Zain Jan and Aaron Katz agree.
+But, “Preserving the status quo isn't necessarily worth missing out on all the talent that younger workers bring to your company,” says Zain Jan, Chief Revenue Officer, and Co-Founder at Sungrade.

-Both Zain and Aaron are the founders and CEO’s of Sugrade Solar, a residential scale solar energy company, that focuses on people, the planet, and profit by providing high quality, clean and affordable power on a global scale.
-Since its founding, Sungrade Solar has helped homeowners reduce their electricity bill by up to 50%.
+Sungrade Solar is one of the fastest growing residential scale solar energy companies, that focuses on people, the planet, and profit by providing high quality, clean and affordable power on a global scale.
+Since the start, Sungrade Solar has helped homeowners reduce their electricity bill by up to 50%.

-Not only are these men taking the solar industry by storm, but they are also extremely focused on teaching and integrating millennial culture, into their company.
+Not only is Sungrade Solar taking the solar industry by storm, but also they are extremely focused on teaching and integrating millennial culture, into their company.

-Zain and Aaron revolve Sungrade Solar around these 8 steps, when creating a productive millennial culture in the workplace.
+Sungrade Solar revolves around these 8 steps when creating a productive millennial culture in the workplace.

 1. Use Technology To Facilitate Work Flexibility